Saaifbanday/Docs-Test-Amplify/Writerside/topics/Licensing-Models.md

 A perpetual license grants users indefinite access to the software without an expiration date.
 This license remains valid permanently; however, it may include specific conditions such as machine activation limits, feature restrictions, or exclusions from major version upgrades

 ## Subscription
 This license type operates based on predefined subscription periods and continuously synchronizes the subscription status with the active state of the license.
+This type of license is auto charging and to stop the subscription at any point in time user needs to contact us

 ## Grouped
 BioStat Prime's grouped license allows multiple users or devices within a defined group, such as an organization or team, to access BioStat Prime under a single Admin.
 This model simplifies BioStat Prime's license management by enabling centralized control, ensuring that all authorized users within the group can utilize the software.